A father of two and new Canadian on supporting both his sister and mom through a difficult time, despite the miles between them.

 I moved to Calgary from Dubai in 2015 with my wife and two kids.
 I had left my sister in the middle of her journey, but I wanted to do all I could to support her – no matter the distance between us.

 (Photos: Here, left to right at back: Ahmed’s brother-in-law Omar, his older sister Zainab, Ahmed, his wife Vian, his younger sister Yasameen.
-Kids in front, left to right: Ahmed’s nephew Laith, son Hasan, and daughter Rose.
+Kids in the front left to right: Ahmed’s nephew Laith, son Hasan, and daughter Rose.
 Top, left to right: Vian, Ahmed’s mother and Yasameen with Ahmed.)

 Settling my family in a new country, miles away from my dear sister undergoing treatment for a life-altering disease, I had a lot of stress and worry to carry.
 Soon, I began yearning for a way to give back in honor of my sister.
 I was also in need of something positive, inspiring even, to look towards.